theprantadutta/pinpoint/VISUAL_ENHANCEMENTS_SUMMARY.md

 - `TodoItem` - Added gradient backgrounds and visual enhancements
 - `NoteListItem` - Already had glassmorphism effects, no changes needed

-## Remaining Tasks
+## Final Enhancements

-Only a few minor enhancements remain:
+We've completed all the remaining tasks:
-- Add visual enhancements to switches and dropdowns in Account/Settings Screen
+- Added visual enhancements to switches and dropdowns in Account/Settings Screen
-- Apply glassmorphism to toolbar buttons in Drawing Screen
+- Applied glassmorphism to toolbar buttons in Drawing Screen

 The app now has a consistent, modern design language throughout all screens, providing users with a cohesive and visually appealing experience.

+## Git Commit

+All changes have been committed to git with the message: "Implement comprehensive visual enhancements across all screens - Added glassmorphism effects, gradient backgrounds, consistent styling, and unified design language"